rocksmith-2014-championship/rocksmith-2014-championship-scores-assistant-docs/docs/score-states.md

 #### CLASSIFIED

 * all the data is there and artist and song has been recognized between those from the week (by the [Detector](detector.md))
+* you can see the classification details in the [Validator](validator.md), i.e. like if LLM were used to find the song or the score.

 #### CLASSIFICATION_FAILED